-A Tornado Struck Overnight.
+A Tornado Struck Sunday Night.
 Now Dallas Is Assessing The Damage

-Local officials and emergency response personnel in Dallas, Texas, are gauging the extent of damage inflicted by a powerful tornado that touched down in the city on Sunday night.
+Local officials and emergency response personnel in Dallas are gauging the extent of damage inflicted by a powerful tornado that touched down in the city on Sunday night.
 While extensive structural damage was apparent by Monday morning, no fatalities or injuries have been reported.

-"Considering the path the storm took — it went across a pretty densely populated part of our city — we should consider ourselves very fortunate we didn't lose any lives, no fatalities, and no serious injuries," Dallas Mayor Eric Johnson said at a press conference Monday.
+"Considering the path the storm took — it went across a pretty densely populated part of our city — we should consider ourselves very fortunate we didn't lose any lives; [there were] no fatalities and no serious injuries," Dallas Mayor Eric Johnson said at a news conference Monday.

-The twister touched down near Love Field Airport at approximately 9 p.m. local time on Sunday and moved east, with a tornado watch continuing until 4:52 a.m.
+The twister touched down near Love Field airport at approximately 9 p.m. local time on Sunday and moved east, with a tornado watch continuing until 4:52 a.m.

-Bianca Garcia, a meteorologist at the National Weather Service in Fort Worth, told NPR's Wade Goodwyn, that several supercells developed west of the Dallas-Fort Worth area, with "at least one" producing a tornado, according to photos and videos.
+Bianca Garcia, a meteorologist at the National Weather Service in Fort Worth, told NPR's Wade Goodwyn that several supercells developed west of the Dallas-Fort Worth area, with "at least one" producing a tornado, according to photos and videos.
 She said the NWS is working to confirm whether other tornadoes touched down in the area.

-"These storms develop ahead of a strong cold front, and the environment was favorable for them to produce damaging winds, hail, and even a tornado too," Garcia said.
+"These storms develop ahead of a strong cold front, and the environment was favorable for them to produce damaging winds, hail and even a tornado too," Garcia said.

 Severe storms moved through the region into early Monday morning, causing additional damage in Arkansas and Tennessee.
 Officials in Arkansas confirmed one fatality and several injuries as a result of the storm, with one person killed after a tree fell on a home and at least two others injured when a gas station was destroyed.
 One person was killed in Oklahoma when trees fell on a mobile home.
 Memphis Light, Gas and Water reported up to 35,000 customers without power on Monday morning.